Pseudophaio

-Pseudophaio is a monotypic moth genus in the subfamily Arctiinae erected by George Hampson in 1914.
-Its single species, Pseudophaio rosenbergi, was first described by Rothschild in 1911.
+Pseudophaio is a monotypic moth genus in the subfamily Arctiinae erected by George Hampson in his 1914 Catalogue of the Amatidae and Arctiadae (Nolinae and Lithosianae) in the collection of the British Museum.
+Its single species, Pseudophaio rosenbergi, was first described by Rothschild in 1911, in volume 18 of Novitates Zoologicae.
 It is found in Ecuador.

+Its single species, Pseudophaio rosenbergi, was first described by Walter Rothschild (1868–1937) in 1911.
+Rothschild was a British zoologist who assembled one of the largest private natural history collections ever created.